Visa Traveler

 NOTE

-An appointment for fingerprints and a photo is ONLY REQUIRED in certain countries, such as India, Mexico, etc. The appointment for fingerprints and photo must be scheduled at least 1 day ahead of your actual visa interview at the Embassy or Consulate.
+An OFC appointment is ONLY REQUIRED in certain countries, such as India, Mexico, etc. This OFC appointment must be scheduled for at least 1 day ahead of your actual visa interview at the Embassy or Consulate.

 On this screen, pick the date and time for your visa interview appointment.